cnoam/technion-iem-ds_lab/README.md

      "runner" :"check_py.sh",
      "data_dir": "relative/path/to/DATA_DIR", <<< optional
      "timeout" : 20
-    }
+     "allowed_extension": ["py, "zip"] <<< optional, can have more than one type }
  ]
 }
 ```

+If "allowed_extension" is empty of non-existent, any file extension can be uploaded.
 ## Uploading data to the server
 Use ssh and put the data files  in {data-dir}/data/courseId<br>
  e.g.